 Hudson La Force*

-Hudson earned an MBA at the Kellogg School of Management at Northwestern University and a Bachelor's degree at Baylor University.
-He is a board member of Madison Industries, a Chicago-based industrial holding company, and of KIPP DC, a public charter school operator in Washington, D.C
+Hudson earned a Bachelor's degree at Baylor University and an MBA at the Kellogg School of Management at Northwestern University.
+He is a board member of Madison Industries, a Chicago-based industrial holding company and a former board member of KIPP DC, a public charter school operator in Washington, D.C.

 Senior Vice President and Chief Financial Officer

 In May 2019, the Board of Directors elected Bill Dockman as Senior Vice President and Chief Financial Officer.
 Bill serves as a member of Grace's leadership team and is responsible for global financial management and operations as well as Grace's shared services center in the Philippines.